albertobraschi/radiant-ray-extension/HELP_admin.markdown

 [cm]: http://github.com/pilu/radiant-copy-move

-###Add git fork as remote
+###Add github repository as git remote

-If you use `git` as installation method and want to easily merge changes, you can add the git fork as remote named 'fork' to the submodule by supplying the `fork` variable.
+If you use `git` as installation method and want to merge changes from another github repository, you can add the github repository as git remote to the submodule by supplying the `remote` variable.
 This enables you to use

-    git pull fork master
+    git pull `remotehub` master

-to merge changes from the fork into the submodule.
+from within the submodule directory to merge changes from the remote repository, whereas `remotehub` is the name of the github user where the repository is located at.
+The format of the `remote` variable must match `remotehub/repository`.

+This option is considered to use for extension development and thus uses your clone url `git@github.com:username/repository.git` instead of `git://github.com/username/repository.git, so that you can push changes back to the repository.

 ###Bulk install extensions from a YAML file